Why War Criminals Watch?

 But with the destruction of the World Trade Center in New York City on September 11, 2001, the United States government shifted from simply selectively ignoring human rights norms to categorically asserting the right to overturn decades of hard-won principles of international human rights law.
 The “war on terror” response to that horrific event brought to a new level and solidified the criminal program of the U.S. government, sacrificing liberty to a false promise of security, encompassing:

-War Criminals Watch was originally founded to demand prosecutions of the Bush and subsequent Obama administrations’ high officials guilty of high crimes and misdemeanors.
-The Obama administration was followed by the fascist Trump/Pence coterie.
+War Criminals Watch was originally founded to demand prosecutions of the Bush and subsequent administrations’ high officials guilty of high crimes and misdemeanors.
+The Obama administration was followed by the fascist Trump/Pence coterie, then Biden and now back again to fascist Trump.
 The climate change that Trump supporters deny represents another crime against humanity.
-And, currently the Biden administration is in place, cataloguing Russia’s war crimes but totally disregarding any and all U.S. war crimes and moving the world towards the ultimate war crime and crime against humanity – nuclear war.
-The Biden administration has played an active role in the genocide in Palestine, providing the weapons used and diplomatic cover for the Israeli government in violation of the Genocide Convention.
+The Biden administration catalogued Russia’s war crimes but totally disregarded any and all U.S. war crimes while moving the world towards the ultimate war crime and crime against humanity – nuclear war.
+The Biden administration was an active partner in the genocide in Palestine, providing the weapons used and diplomatic cover for the Israeli government in violation of the Genocide Convention.
+Now, under Trump, in partnership with the fascist Netanyahu administration in Israel, those genocidal crimes are compounded while seemingly endless war continues throughout the region and much of the world — with the U.S. playing a major role.

 A Look at International Law and U.S. Behavior